docker/dc23-secure-workshop/README.md

 1. Go to https://scout.docker.com
 2. Select your organization in the dropdown next to your user
-3. Open the settings menu (⚙️icon) and select _Repository settings_
+3. Open the settings menu (⚙️ icon) and select _Repository settings_
 4. Select the repository to enable and enable it

 **Option 2: Docker Hub Integration using the CLI**